AP-Skill-Development-Corporation/VVIT-2024-Batch-1/README.md

   - Model Creation,makemigrations,migrate and ORM,Model Queries in django shell
   - CRUD Operations on shell and basic procedure using html with sample example on each
   - bootstrap-4 cards,grid system,buttons etc.,

+## Day-05[09-02-2024]:
+  - CRUD operations by using forms concepts and Form validation
+  - Widgets,Useage of Admin app, Superuser Creation and Roles of users
+  - User Registration and Messages concept with sample example on it